This post is sponsored by Danish Creamery, but all thoughts and opinions are my own.

 Make little wells in the casserole and crack the eggs into them, then sprinkle with some paprika.
 Bake again until the egg whites are set, but the yolks are still completely soft.

 To make the hollandaise, cut the butter into four pieces and microwave until almost melted.
 Stir until it melts completely.

 Separate the eggs and place the yolks in a small bowl.
 (You can just store the egg whites until you need them for something else!)
 Beat the yolks well and then add to the butter and stir.

 Add the cream and some of the lemon juice to the egg mixture and stir.
 Microwave it until it’s just slightly thick.
 Stop about every 20 seconds to stir.
-Once it’s thickened, remove the sauce from the microwave and stir in the mustard and extra lemon juice if you’d like.
+Once it’s thickened, remove the sauce from the microwave and stir in extra lemon juice if you’d like.